 Apply the adhesive to both the wheel arch and the back of the insulation to ensure a good fix.
-There are many ways of cover a wheel arch but here they have cut ‘fan blades’ into the insulation.
+There are many ways to cover a wheel arch but here they have cut ‘fan blades’ into the insulation.

-Applying Double Sided Tape
+Step 5: Applying Double Sided Tape

-Installing Insulation and VCL
+Step 6: Installing Insulation and VCL

 Now cut a piece of Low-E Insulation to size from the main roll.
-Stretch the piece insulation from the front to the back of the vehicle in one single piece.
+Stretch the piece of insulation from the front to the back of the vehicle in one single piece.